mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 But Katagiri’s *smell* is a kind of a result that we have judged.
 From where does that smell come?
 If you research again and again, finally, there is no evaluation, because you don't know from where it comes.
 You have to go back to the beginningless past; you have to go back.
 And you have to go to the endless future.
 And *then* you can understand.

 So finally, that smell is something not evaluated.
 That is called *buddha* – or, the *original nature of existence*.
 But psychologically speaking, that is called *total personality*.
-Total personality, or maybe *trans-personality*, whatever you say. (*Transcriber’s Note:* *Trans-personality* might be related to [transpersonal psychology](https://en.wikipedia.org/wiki/Transpersonal_psychology).)
+Total personality, or maybe *trans-personality*, whatever you say. (*Transcriber’s Note:* The term *trans-personality* might be related to *transpersonal psychology*.)

 But immediately [you smell this trans-personality]: “*I* smell something; I smell myself as Katagiri.”
 So at that time it's pretty hard to adjust, to make myself in peace and harmony, in an evil sense.
 But in a good sense, I feel good – [but] feeling good is not always *feeling good*, *[he chuckles,]* not always helping you.
 Sometimes it becomes a “stink.”

 So whatever *I* feel from my personality, [...] there is always some confusion, waves of the mind.
 Feeling good, feeling bad; whatever you say, that is a wave.
 Because that feeling comes from “stink,” which is called total personality.

 Because I don't know what my karma is.
 Why did I become a monk?
 I don't know.
 I know *why* – but on the other hand, there are lots of reasons.
 I don't know why [exactly], so I cannot say.

 That is really a stink. [...]
 But that stink is completely [beyond evaluation].
 From where does that stink of Katagiri come?
 No way.
 You have to really go back to the beginningless past, to the endless future.